Artist Statement

 As I continue to grow as an artist, I remain open to experimenting with new techniques and materials.
 This exploration is not just about developing my practice; it’s also a reflection of my personal journey and a way to connect with others who seek meaning and connection through creativity.

-Now based in beautiful lutruwita / Tasmania, Denise feels deeply inspired by the landscapes around her and the places she’s explored.
-Her work reflects that connection—calm, expressive, and grounded in a sense of place and personal journey.
+Based in lutruwita / Tasmania, Denise Cox is an Artist drawing inspiration from the surrounding landscapes and places she has experienced.
+Creating mainly in acrylic paints, pen and ink, her work reflects this connection—calm, expressive, and grounded in a strong sense of place and personal narrative.

 Exhibitions